OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/login_registration/Password.md

 # Password

 !!! info "Note"

     If security level 2 was selected (passkey only), then password setting is no longer possible.

 ## Change the password yourself

-All users of OpenOlat can change their password at any time.
+All users of OpenOlat can change their existing passwords at any time.
 To do this, go to the personal menu.<br>
 **Personal Menu > Section "Configuration" > Password**